 To update translations or add additional languages to your site, repeat the steps above.
 It’s important to note that each time you hit publish, you should check all the languages you want to show to your visitors.
 For example, if you initially published French and German translations, then added Spanish translations, you should have all three languages checked when you launch Spanish or update translations for any those languages.

 To unpublish a language, uncheck it and then publish to your production or staging site again.

-By default, when you publish translations, Transifex will place a language picker at the bottom left corner of your website.
+By default, Transifex will place a language picker (note: you need to publish at least one translation language), at the bottom left corner of your website.
 This lets your visitors select the language they’d like to see your site in.
 (Note that by default Transifex Live auto-detects your browser’s locale and displays your site in that language if translations are available.)

 You can change the location of the picker by going to Settings in the sidebar and selecting a different language picker position for your production and staging sites.

 If you’d like to customize the location and appearance of the language picker, you can do so by following the instructions here.